tabneib/ecbacp/README.md

 semantically insecurity of ECB the attacker can recognize pattern in the returned ciphertext.
 Based on this information the attacker can find out the length of the prefix.
-Having this information he can further calculate the length of the suffix by stepwise increasing the payload length and observing changes in the ciphertext.
+Having this information he can further calculate the length of the suffix by stepwisely increasing the payload length and observing changes in the ciphertext.

 2. Brute-forcing
 In this phase the attacker determines the secret suffix character by character.
 Based on the information from the previous phase he can craft the payload such that the payload is "padded" by the next unknown character of the suffix.
 He then tries out all possible characters until the corresponding ciphertext block matches the expected one (which is the one yielded by the real character).

-Guessing the first character of suffix:
+Guessing the first character of the suffix:

     +--------+-----+-+
     |     prefix     |